 “Sixty percent of the first-years,” Sloan murmured, checking a digital ledger on her phone.
 “And a third of the upper-classmen.
 Charlotte, your cousins’ votes are confirmed?”

-“They know where our interests lie,” Charlotte said, sipping her sherry.
+“They know I’ll curse off their hair if they don’t,” Charlotte said, sipping her sherry.

 “I want eighty,” Gwen said, her thumb finally still against her ring.
 The raw skin was a reminder of her anxiety, but her eyes were fixed on the future.
 “I don’t just want to win, Sloan.
-I want to make it so that the next time someone looks at an O’Dorchaidhe, they remember their place.”
+I don’t want a single Ink doubting an O’Dorchaidhe belongs on top.”

 Estelle tilted her golden head, a small, sharp smile on her lips.
 “Then we’ll get eighty, Gwen.
 It’s a much more satisfying number for our victory.”

 Sloan’s lips curled into a taunting smirk.
-“Still thinking about Holloway, are we?”
+“Still thinking about Clark, are we?”

 Gwen scoffed, the sound sharp and cold.
 “Hardly.”
 Yes.

-She looked at the golden snake on her lapel, her reflection caught in its tiny, onyx eye.
-She had the support of those loyal to O’Dorchaidhe, the backing of her friends, and the momentum of a landslide.
+She looked at the golden dragon on her lapel, her reflection caught in its tiny, embossed eye.
+She had the support of those loyal to O’Dorchaidhes, the backing of her friends, and the momentum of a landslide.
 She had something to prove—not just to the ‘Chosen One’ who had walked away from her, but to the very stones of this castle.
-Gwen would be the most powerful Ink Cairn-Gait had ever seen.
+Gwen would be the most powerful sorcerer Cairn-Gait had ever seen.
 There was no other option.